allegro/blog/_posts/2023-06-21-management-engineering-acrobatics.md

 A few years ago I stumbled upon [The Engineer/Manager Pendulum](https://charity.wtf/2017/05/11/the-engineer-manager-pendulum/) by Charity Majors, and the follow-up post [Engineering Management: The Pendulum Or The Ladder](https://charity.wtf/2019/01/04/engineering-management-the-pendulum-or-the-ladder/).
-I found both pieces very interesting, and quite in line with my own experiences: in my previous job some time earlier I had been a team leader, but consciously joined [Allegro](https://allegro.tech) as a software engineer.
+I found both pieces interesting, and quite in line with my own experiences: in my previous job some time earlier I had been a team leader, but consciously joined [Allegro](https://allegro.tech) as a software engineer.
 After a while, I became a team leader again, and recently, another few years down the line, I went back to engineering yet again.